torakoya/fari/README.md

 The undone tasks are performed automatically in this order.

-There is, for the moment, only one utility task: `reg`.
-It registers the installed files.
+The utility tasks are these:

+* `reg`: Register the installed files
+* `del`: Delete the registered files

-Those tasks are performed only once.
+Most tasks are performed only once.
 If you want to perform a finished task again, add the prefix `re`:

     $ fari foobar rebuild